xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+   -- enh (gil)   Improve Sequence Elements toolbar icon.
 2016.25  May 05, 2016
    -- bug (dkulp) Bunch more fixes to OPENGL calls.
 Now Radeon cards should work -- enh (dkulp) Add a menu item to select the max OpenGL version to use.
 Higher the version, the higher
            the eprformance of graphics.
 The lower, the more graphic cards that can be supported.
    -- enh (keithsw) New option "Tools,Log".
 This will create a zip file of your xlights log file.
 No longer need to
            search the hidden appdata directory to find it.
 Keith described it like this: Add "Package Problem Files" to tools menu which lets the user package current config/sequence/logs when reporting a problem.
    -- enh (dkulp) Sub-Buffers.
 Add ability to specify what section of a buffer you want the effect applied to -- enh (keithsw) Block manual switching between wizard tabs in auto generation of custom model.
 2016.24  May 04, 2016
    -- bug (dkulp) Fix OPENGL calls so that Sound wavefile shows on Intel Graphics cards 2016.23  May 03, 2016
    -- enh (keithsw) Added new option "Tools, Generate Custom Model" -- enh (dkulp) Upgrade to newer OpenGL library.
                   The OpenGL rendering has been updated from the “fixed pipeline” code (which was state of the art in 1998) to using modern OpenGL shaders (>2010).
 				  This allows us to better use the capabilities of modern video cards.
 				  However, to support older machines, we can drop down to OpenGL 2.1 shaders or even to the old 1.3 fixed pipeline.
 Modern machines should be faster, older machines should still work.
    -- enh (dkulp) New option on the Tree model, "Spirals".
 This is how many times a strand is wrapped
            around the tree.
 1.0=one full wrap, 2.5 = 2 1/2 wraps from bottom to top.
    -- bug (gil)   Fix Copy Row/Paste Row when vertically scrolled.
 Fixes #553.
    -- bug (gil)   Fix application losing focusing when closing a floating panel.
    -- enh (gil)   Re-position view when playback starts or loops so that play marker is visible.
 Fixes #550.